 I’m a Guyanese girl trapped in an American life in the Rockies.
 I live in Denver, Colorado.
-Moved here almost 2 years ago from New York and have been trying to recreate all my childhood foods, mostly from memory, but sometimes by referring to my What’s cooking in Guyana (cook book) and whatever online Caribbean recipes I can find.
-I’m often a lazy cook.
-Which means I want to get in the kitchen and get out as quickly as I can, but on a good day you can catch me cooking up goodies for hours – one dish after another.
+Moved here in 2011 from New York and have been trying to recreate all my childhood foods, mostly from memory, but sometimes by referring to my What’s cooking in Guyana (cook book) and whatever online Caribbean recipes I can find.
+I’m often a lazy cook–which means I want to get in the kitchen and get out as quickly as I can, but on a good day you can catch me cooking up goodies for hours–one dish after another.
 I know good Guyanese food when I taste it and will sometimes let you know what’s missing from your dish (in a nice way of course).
 I have great ideas for this blog and hope I can stick with it.
 This about me is a work-in-progress.
 It might change or it may very well stay the same.
 Stay tuned.

 It just occurred to me, that I should add a little bit about why my blog is called metemgee (met-tem-g).